go-modules-by-example/index/002_using_gopkg_in/README.md

 run your new program:

 ```
-{{PrintBlock "initial vgo build" -}}
+{{PrintBlock "initial go build" -}}
 ```

-Notice how vgo resolves gopkg.in/yaml.v1, something we can see by inspecting the go.mod
+Notice how go resolves gopkg.in/yaml.v1, something we can see by inspecting the go.mod
 file:

 ```